inferno-framework/inferno-core/docs/writing-tests/test-inputs-outputs.md

 ### Defining Multiple Inputs
 It is possible to define multiple inputs in a single `input` call, but not with any of the additional properties listed above.
+This can be useful when a test uses inputs which have been more completely defined in a parent or sibling.

 ```ruby
 test do